 Statistical reporting requirements stem from the European Central Bank’s (ECB) regulation adopted on the 26th of January, 2018 (ECB/2018/2).
 The Central Bank of Ireland (CBI) will be in charge of collecting this statistical information from Irish pension funds and to report it to the ECB.

-Therefore, pension funds are split into two reporting populations in Ireland:
+Therefore, for CBI statistical reporting requirements, pension funds are split into two reporting populations in Ireland:

 - Detailed data reporters (list available on the CBI website)